moving slow and fixing things

 zen-zine

 A Typst package to help typeset an 8-page or 16-page zine about your favorite topic.
 I started this project after wanting to have a zine about my PhD thesis and it has become a fun project where I learn more about the inner workings of Typst.
+My zine library is small but is available online and is something I am proud of.

 denv